The Strange Attractor Model of Bipedal Locomotion and its Consequences on Motor Control: Discussion

 \subsection{Unpredictable local conditions transform the Harmonic Oscillator in a Strange Attractor}

-Human behaviour is characterised by a significant variability due to multiple reasons (e.g. neural noise and external perturbations), making it very unlikely that two steps are the same.
-In other words, this implies that although human locomotion seems controlled via a deterministic planner, the chaotic nature of the local conditions makes possible that two trajectories starting from similar initial conditions may diverge on the long run.
-Therefore, the chaotic nature of the tasks transforms a deterministic behaviour of the proposed model in the strange attractor centred in the saddle point observed in human data.
-Some example of the strange attractor stereotypical dynamics were made from Kang \textit{et al}\cite{Kang2015} and Orendurff \textit{et al}\cite{Orendurff2004} but they have never connected them to the presence of a strange attractor.
+Human behaviour is characterised by significant non-random variability.
+It has multiple sources, e.g. neural and effector noise or external perturbations, making it very unlikely that the two steps are exactly identical.
+Therefore, the chaotic nature of the process transforms the deterministic behaviour of the proposed model into a strange attractor centred in the saddle point, as observed in human data.
+This can be seen from the comparison between the data from the model (\autoref{fig2}) and the data from a typical subject (\autoref{fig8}).
+It shows that human trajectories are consistent with the behaviour predicted by the model.
+Moreover, they are affected by local conditions, thus showing the intrinsic variability in tracking the ideal behaviour.
+Some experimental observations of the strange attractor dynamics were made by Kang \textit{et al}\cite{Kang2015} and Orendurff \textit{et al}\cite{Orendurff2004}, but they have never connected them to the attractor.